 Once January hits, you’ve got to bring on your A-game – especially if you live in a winter destination as I do.
 It’s not so much the cold (though that can be a drag), it’s the reduced daylight hours that can put me in a funk.
 Layer that with rigid resolutions you’re struggling with and this time of year can be oh-so glum.
 Luckily for all of us, I found a brilliant solution to get spirits up and hearts racing.
 And you don’t have to be even remotely athletic!
 Mount Norquay tubing is the answer to winter blahs.

 Mt.
 Norquay is a popular ski resort in Banff National Park.
 It’s less than a 10-minute drive from Banff townsite and as an added bonus, you can usually spot big horned sheep grazing by the side of the road.
-It’s fantastic for families, couples looking to for a fun date and in my case: teens.
-Norquay tubing is the ultimate teen activity.
+Norquay tubing is the ultimate teen and kid activity.
+But it’s also fantastic for the entire families and couples looking to for a fun date.

 Over the holidays, one of my daughter’s friends joined us for a few days in the mountains.
 Did cabin fever set in after day two?
 You bet it did.
 We tried all the activities – skating, skiing, etc… but a certain skill level is required for these activities, and if kids aren’t at the same level, well, it just ain’t as fun for them.
 Tubing, however, is a totally accessible way to experience the Rocky Mountains in Banff National Park.

-So off we trotted to Mt.
-Noquay one frigid afternoon.
-The Huz and I scored tickets ourselves, as we didn’t want the kids having all the fun.
+So off we trotted to Mount Norquay one frigid afternoon.
+The Huz and I scored tubing tickets ourselves, as we didn’t want the kids having all the fun.
 The girls immediately took off and whizzed down the tube lanes on their own.
 There were seven tube-lanes open and while they looked pretty similar, some are steeper than others, some have more bumps, etc… You’ll want to try them all.

 It was actually a ton of fun.
 There was such a festive vibe going on with music pumping, families laughing and playground equipment next to the tube park for added alfresco fun.
 But nothing compares to whooshing down the mountain on a specially-made snow tube.
 We’d race each other, see how many spins we could get in and who could get the farthest down the track (heavier peeps win!).
 Best was linking our tubes together for the ultimate ride.
 We were only a group of four tubes, but I saw one group that had seven tubes linked together!

 As exhilarating as tubing in Banff is, it can be amped up if you do it at night.
-Tubing closes everyday at 4pm, but on Friday nights (and Saturdays beginning January 12, 2019) it reopens at 5pm, so you can barrel down the hill under the night sky until 9pm.
+Regular tubing closes everyday at 4pm, but on Friday nights (and Saturdays beginning mid-January) it reopens at 5pm.
+This means you can barrel down the hill under the night sky until 9pm.
 Don’t worry, it’s not pitch black.
-They’ll have lights to make it atmospheric.
+They’ll have lights to make night tubing totally atmospheric.
+Again, it’s an especially excellent activity for teens and couples.

 Mt.
 Norquay is closest spot to town for tubing in Banff.
 If you’re not sure if it’s your thing, go the last hour – from 3 to 4pm and you’ll score $10 off the ticket price.
 I thought I’d wimp out after an hour, but I ended up going hard for two full hours.
 I would’ve gone longer, but the tube hill was closing and we had night skiing to sort out.
 (More on that later….)